envisioning/vocab/vocab/custom-instructions.md

 ---
 category: CORE, IMPL
+generality:
+- 0.565
+- 0.54
+- 0.515
+- 0.49
+- 0.465
+- 0.44
+- 0.415
 slug: custom-instructions
 summary: Directives or rules provided by users to AI systems, tailoring the AI's responses or behaviors to specific needs or contexts.
 title: Custom Instructions
 ---